 - Complete the I-9 process at the Information Fair.
 International students will need to bring a printed copy of the I-94 and their I-20 or DS-2019.

 - Submit final transcripts, if you haven't yet.

 - Academic Year Sign-In starts in September and must be completed by September 15.

 - Visit the Davis International Center to check in within 15 days of the start date on your I-20/DS-2019 Monday - Friday 9:00 a.m. - 5:00 p.m.

 - Review the International Student Welcome Guide

-- If required at time of your admission, attend English Language Placement Test for Incoming Students September 3, 4, and 10, 2014.
-RSVP to the English Language Program Office.
+- If required at time of your admission, English Language Placement Test for Incoming Students will be held in early September.
+Contact firstname.lastname@example.org to register for the test.

 Graduate School Information

 All incoming graduate students should take time to familiarize themselves with the Graduate School and the associated polices and practices.

 - Course Information